 September 19, 2012 - Department of Justice Inspector General Michael Horowitz releases a report on the operation.
 The report finds 14 employees of the ATF and the Justice Department responsible for management failures.
 After the release, former acting ATF head Kenneth Melson retires and former Deputy Assistant Attorney General Jason Weinstein resigns.

-December 13, 2012 - Jaime Avila is sentenced to 57 months in prison for his role in buying weapons that were found at the site of the killing of patrol agent Brian A. Terry.
+December 13, 2012 - Jaime Avila is sentenced to 57 months in prison for his role in buying weapons that were found at the site of the U.S. Border Patrol Agent Brian Terry's shooting death.